pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

   </a>
 </p>

-**IMPORTANT NOTE: The notebooks in this repository are publicly available through GitHub and may be viewed without an account.
-Executing the notebooks in Google Colab requires a Google account.
-Alternatively, the repository may be cloned or downloaded and the notebooks run locally using Jupyter or another compatible Python notebook environment.**
+**IMPORTANT NOTE: This notebook is part of a complete VideoQA tutorial available through the project's public GitHub repository.
+The notebook may be viewed directly on GitHub without an account.
+Executing it in Google Colab requires a Google account.
+Alternatively, the repository may be cloned or downloaded and the notebooks run locally using Jupyter or another compatible notebook environment.**

 ## Purpose